cburgmer/HHJS/zeroDepSinglePageApp/slide2.md

 0. Goals
-  i.
-Be a good hacker
+  1.Be a good hacker
-  ii.
-Understand your MVC library iii.Question your dependencies iv.
-Clean design
+  2. Understand your MVC library
+  3. Question your dependencies
+  4. Clean design
 1. Demo TodoMVC app
 2. Separation of concerns
-  i.
-Application components
+  1.Application components
-  ii.
-View
+  2. View
-  iii.Testing
+  3. Testing
 3. DOM handling
 4. Stuff I don't like